agent/memory_agent.py (starter — complete the TODOs)

 Review the scaffold code

 The repository includes a starter file at agent/memory_agent.py.
-It has the imports and settings in place — you need to connect the MemoryClient, create a session, add the memory tools, and call record_agent_trace.
+It has the imports and settings in place — you need to connect the MemoryClient, add the memory tools, run two prompts, and record the traces.

 # agent/memory_agent.py (starter — complete the TODOs)